-- Of the two herpes simplex viruses (HSV 1 and HSV 2) that are associated with skin lesions, cold sores are most commonly caused by HSV-I.
+- Of the two herpes simplex viruses (HSV-1 and HSV-2), cold sores are most commonly caused by HSV-1.

-- The virus resides deep in the nerve roots and may reactivate at a later time, causing the same symptoms in the same location.
+- The virus resides deep in the nerve roots and may reactivate at a later time, causing the same symptoms and signs in the same location.

 - Cold sores usually go away within one to two weeks, but they can be treated with antiviral medications, like acyclovir or topical medications such as docosanol (Abreva), to reduce pain and shorten healing time.

 What are herpes simplex infections?